What to Stock Up on for Winter

 Be sure to buy packages of bottled water while it’s on sale so that you can have a lot of it available at home.
 If you end up without a water source due to harsh and damaging storms, having as much water as possible can help.

-You can use the water for drinking, washing up, brushing your teeth, and preparing different meals.
-It doesn’t mean that you need to rush and buy as much water as you can find, just pick some up each time you visit the store.
+You can use the water to drink, wash up, brush your teeth, and prepare different meals.
+You don’t need to rush and buy as much water as you can find; just pick some up each time you visit the store.

-However, if you regularly check the weekly advertisements to see what’s on sale and you manage to see a good deal for water, grab it while you can.
-It’s a good idea to store the water in the basement or other safe areas in the house so that you have it available to you when you need it the most.
+However, if you regularly check the weekly advertisements to see what’s on sale and you manage to see a good deal on water, grab it while you can.
+It’s a good idea to store the water in the basement or other safe areas in the house so that you have it available when you need it the most.

-Better, yet, start purchasing long-term water storage containers.
+Better yet, start purchasing long-term water storage containers.
 Yes, they are expensive at first, but so is bottled water.
-In case you missed this post, The Best 5-Gallon Water Jugs, and don’t forget to purchase some Water Preserver so you only have to rotate out the water every 5 years.
-If you use bleach (unscented) it needs to be rotated every six months.
+In case you missed this post, The Best 5-Gallon Water Jugs, don’t forget to purchase some Water Preserver so you only have to rotate out the water every 5 years.
+If you use bleach (unscented) to treat your stored water, it needs to be rotated every six months.
+I have two systems to treat my water.
+I like products from Big Berkey and PortaWell.
+Both systems use effective filters, with Big Berkey using gravity-fed water and PortaWell using a battery-powered pump system that can filter up to 60 gallons per hour.

-Please keep in mind that WATER is the number one thing we need for survival, so please stock as much as you can, you will be grateful you did.
-Trust me.
+Please remember that water is the number one thing we need for survival, so please stock as much as you can.
+Trust me, you will be grateful you did.

 2. Non-Perishable Food to Save and Eat in an Emergency

 Always stock up on some non-perishable food.
-You’re going to want to have food that can last for a while, especially if you get snowed in and can’t leave your home.
+You’ll want food that can last for a while, especially if you get snowed in and can’t leave your home.
 Besides, you may not be able to get to the store.
-It’s for that reason you should buy plenty of canned goods based on storage space and your finances.
+Therefore, you should buy plenty of canned goods based on your storage space and finances.

 Canned goods tend to have a longer shelf life than other products.
 You can find all kinds of canned goods, including vegetables, fruits, soups, and meat.

 I always recommend having foods your family will eat, not just “food storage.”
-If you buy things the family won’t eat, you may be in a world of trouble.
-Again, you may want to have the family go to the grocery store with you and choose the items they would eat for at least a week if you lost power.
+You may be in trouble if you buy things family members don’t like.
+Again, you may want the family to go to the grocery store with you and choose the items they would eat for at least a week if you lost power.

 You may want to label a bag or small box for each child and place the items on your food storage shelves.
 Nothing says love like having a bag with your name on it, right?